Auditory memory – which forms part of auditory perception – is an important skill for coping and succeeding in school.

 10. Remember What You Heard

-Before doing an activity or playing a game, say a string of a few words and ask your children to remember then.
+Before doing an activity or playing a game, say a string of a few words and ask your children to remember them.
 Then get involved in any activity, such as moulding playdough or playing a board game.

 After the activity, have your children recall all the words.
 This helps with long-term auditory memory.